bennykim/esbuild-bundle-lite/README.md

-# esbuild-react-starter
+# mniii-bundle-lite

-An esbuild and React.js starter template for project setup.
+Setting up a simple esbuild-based bundle for React

 ## Overview